Protect yourself from criminal acts

 Computer Fraud

-Computer fraud is when an employee or other individual accesses the business’s computer system to fraudulently transfer company money or other tangible property to a place outside the business or bank.
-This may include actual fraudulent funds transfers or the more commonly seen fraudulent inducement.
+Computer fraud occurs when an employee or other individual accesses the business’s computer system to fraudulently transfer company money or other tangible property to a place outside the business or bank.
+This may include fraudulent funds transfers or, more commonly, fraudulent inducement.

-Fraudulent inducement, also called social engineering fraud, involves an employee being tricked into voluntarily releasing business funds.
+Fraudulent inducement, or social engineering fraud, involves tricking an employee into voluntarily releasing business funds.
 Phishing schemes and fraudulent emails are the most common types of social engineering fraud.

 Employee Dishonesty

 Employee dishonesty is also called employee theft.
 This covers any loss or damage of money, securities, or tangible property caused by an employee.
-The definition of an “employee” as it applies to your business is critical here, and the crime insurance policy will outline it very clearly.
+The definition of an “employee” as it applies to your business is critical here, and the crime insurance policy will clearly outline it.

-Employee dishonesty insurance does not cover business partners, owners, and often not even managers.
-It strictly covers the employees, contractors, and volunteers that work for the business.
+Employee dishonesty insurance does not cover business partners, owners, or, often, even managers.
+It strictly covers the business's employees, contractors, and volunteers.

 Characteristics of Crime Insurance Coverage

 The details of your crime insurance policy may vary depending on your insurer.
-There are some characteristics that most policies will have, though.
+However, there are some characteristics that most policies will have.

 “Named Perils”